Credit Suisse Group Initiates Coverage on Cboe Global Markets (NASDAQ:CBOE)

-Credit Suisse Group initiated coverage on shares of Cboe Global Markets (NASDAQ:CBOE) in a report issued on Tuesday morning, The Fly reports.
-The brokerage issued a neutral rating and a $144.00 price target on the stock.
+Credit Suisse Group initiated coverage on shares of Cboe Global Markets (NASDAQ:CBOE) in a research note issued to investors on Tuesday, The Fly reports.
+The firm issued a neutral rating and a $144.00 price target on the stock.

 Shares of NASDAQ CBOE opened at $118.81 on Tuesday.
 Cboe Global Markets has a 12-month low of $94.41 and a 12-month high of $139.00.
 The company has a market capitalization of $12.67 billion, a PE ratio of 24.20 and a beta of 0.66.
 The company has a debt-to-equity ratio of 0.36, a current ratio of 1.31 and a quick ratio of 1.24.
 The firm’s 50-day moving average is $123.07 and its two-hundred day moving average is $125.64.